ttungl/HeteroArchGen4M2S/README.md

 	* From this file, you can be able to collect all the dynamic power information you need for evaluations.

-> Now you are ready to go.
+> Now, you are ready to go.
 Happy hacking the code!

 ## Claims: